-If you are in the market for a car, it can be overwhelming when trying to decide how much a car should cost and how much you should pay.
+If you are in the market for a car, it can be overwhelming when trying to decide How Much Should I Pay for A Car & How much a car should cost.
 There are ways to save money and some tips to make sure you do not get ripped off.

 There are several things to consider to get your answer for “How Much Should I Pay for A Car?”
 You should also consider other minor details of car accessories or customizations like what kind of stereo system setup you need, and save some budget for that.